barijaona/CLOVER_GA-Z170X-Gaming5/README.md

 - Graphics card : MSI GTX960 GAMING 2G
 - Wifi/Bluetooth : built from a genuine Apple Airport card, which uses a BCM94360CD chipset.

-Particularity of this configuration : I can use a vanilla macOS installation (Sierra 10.12 latest production release) !
+Particularity of this configuration : I can use a vanilla macOS installation (High Sierra 10.13 latest production release) !
 SIP is enabled like in a stock Mac.

 I keep the Clover version relatively current, but do not systematically update, unless a new macOS version is released (going from 10.12.3 to 10.12.4 for instance).